-Reports of torture and other abuses of religious prisoners continue.
 Religious prisoners are sent routinely to the harshest prisons and receive some of the cruelest punishments.
-Released religious prisoners have reported that they were confined in crowded conditions, such as in 20-foot metal shipping containers or underground barracks, and subjected to extreme temperature fluctuations.
+Released religious prisoners have reported that they were kept in solitary confinement or crowded conditions, such as in 20-foot metal shipping containers or underground barracks, and subjected to extreme temperature fluctuations.
 In addition, there have been reports of deaths of religious prisoners due to harsh treatment or denial of medical care.
+Persons detained for religious activities, in both preach, teach, and engage in awareness campaigns but prohibits "infringing upon national safety, security and supreme national interests, instigating refusal to serve national service and stirring up acts of political or religious disturbances calculated to endanger the independence and territorial sovereignty of the country."

+Religious prisoners are sent routinely to the harshest prisons and receive some of the cruelest punishments.

-Persons detained for religious activities, in both short-term and long-term detentions, are not formally charged, permitted access to legal counsel, accorded due process, or allowed family visits.
+short-term and long-term detentions, are not formally charged, permitted access to legal counsel, accorded due process, or allowed family visits.
 Prisoners are not permitted to pray aloud, sing, or preach, and religious books are banned.
-Evangelicals, Pentecostals, and Jehovah's Witnesses released from prison report being pressured to recant their faith, forced to sign a statement that they would no longer gather to worship, and warned not to re-engage in religious activities.
+Evangelicals, Pentecostals, and Jehovah's Witnesses released from prison report being pressured to recant their faith, forced to sign statements that they would no longer gather to worship, and warned not to re-engage in religious activities.